 |Information Security and Assurance||CIT219||3||CIT268|

-Designed for the IT technician or professional seeking new and updated skills in the area of information security and assurance, this basic level certificate will enhance existing knowledge for increased job opportunities and employment growth.
+Designed for the IT technician or professional seeking new and updated skills in the area of information security and assurance, this basic level certificate may enhance existing knowledge for increased job opportunities and employment growth.
 The Information Technology Security + Essentials Certificate aligns with the COMPTIA National Standards for Security + Certification.
-It will prepare students to be responsible for desktop security support contained within a networked environment.
+It may prepare students to be responsible for desktop security support contained within a networked environment.

 This entry level certificate provides the skills necessary to provide basic security support for networked computers.
 It is an entry point into the field of Information Security.
 This option is designed to provide alignment with the entry level National Institute of Technology and Standards’ (NITS) National Initiative for Cybersecurity Education and Workforce Framework to ensure consistent, current, and flexible training in the growing technology field of Information Security.
-Graduates of this option will qualify for positions as entry level information security desktop support technicians.
+Graduates of this option may qualify for positions as entry level information security desktop support technicians.

 For more information about our graduation rates, the median debt of students who completed the program, and other important information, please visit our website at www.bhcc.mass.edu/ certificate-programs.

 Upon Completion of this Concentration Graduates will be able to: